dzcode-io/dzcode.io/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: The issue tracker is not for questions.
-Please use Discord or other social links for help/questions.
+Please use Discord or other social channels for help or questions.
 labels: question
 ---